 - The need for workers is temporary (such as seasonal work)

-- Bringing in H-2B employees from outside the country will not have an adverse effect on U.S. workers performing similar jobs
+- Bringing in H-2B employees from outside the country will not hurt U.S. workers performing similar jobs

-Once an employer receives permission from the Department of Labor, then they must file a petition with U.S. Citizenship and Immigration Services (USCIS) on the prospective employee’s behalf.
+Once an employer receives permission from the Department of Labor, they must petition U.S. Citizenship and Immigration Services (USCIS) on the prospective employee’s behalf.

 The Application Process

-Once you have an appropriate job offer and a notice specifying that USCIS has approved the petition filed on your behalf by the employer, then you can gather other required materials and apply at the U.S. consulate.
+Once you have an appropriate job offer and a notice specifying that USCIS has approved the petition filed by the employer, you can gather other required materials and apply at the U.S. consulate.
 You will need certain forms, an application fee, and identification documents.

 Additionally, you will need sufficient evidence of ties to your home country to demonstrate your intention to return at the end of the work period.
-When you are asked about this evidence, your answers need to be consistent, or immigration officials may become suspicious.
+Your answers about this evidence must be consistent, or immigration officials may become suspicious.

 4815 E Busch Blvd., Ste 206